7 Common Symptoms of a Bad Alternator

 The illuminated battery light on the instrument cluster is the first sign to the driver that there is an issue with the charging system.

 When the battery light is displayed, it is best to give it attention as soon as possible.
-If the alternator fails, your car will only run for about 10-20 minutes on the battery before the car turns off.
+If the alternator fails, your car will only run on the battery for about 10-20 minutes before it turns off.

 2. Lack of power or Limp Mode

 If there is a complete loss of power, there is a good chance that the alternator failed.
-Especially if the battery warning light or alternator symbol shows up on your instrument cluster and your car dies a few minutes later.
+Especially if the battery warning light or alternator symbol appears on your instrument cluster and your car dies a few minutes later.

 To check for a complete loss of power, turn on your headlight, dome light, radio, and so on to check for power.
 If there is no power, your alternator has failed.
-When this happens, the car may start and run if jump-started, but as soon as the jumper cables are disconnected, the car dies.
+When this happens, the car may start and run if jump-started, but the car dies as soon as the jumper cables are disconnected.

 3. Noise